Jarrettgohxz/onepa-badminton-courts-finder/README.md

 Input date format: DD-MM-YYYY

+# COMPATIBILITY NOTE
+- It seems that https://onepa.gov.sg has changed their website structure for the Badminton courts
+- Thus, this automation software may not as expected

 # FUTURE UPDATES
 - Summary of all the available courts at the end of scipt process
 - To run script once to query over a period of dates (Eg. 1 week -- 7 Days)